Please Enable JavaScript in your Browser to Visit this Site.

 Unrefined oils are the most sought for carrier oils.
 There is minimal processing involved which ensures a higher quality oil rich in nutrients.
 Unrefined gives the true color and flavor of the oil as well as the aroma.

-The downfall to unrefined oils is often they are less stable than refined oils.
+The downfall to unrefined oils is often less stable than refined oils.
 This means that your oil will go rancid more quickly.
 This could shorten the shelf life of the final product you make.
 The shelf life is based on the ingredients in your product.
 The ingredient with the shortest shelf life, be it essential oils or the carriers, will be the shelf life of the product.

 Because of the further processing that refined oils go through, there are fewer active compounds in the oil than unrefined oils.
 The further processing removes and damages some therapeutic compounds.
 I’ve found that refined oils are often less expensive, and they have a longer shelf life.

 When deciding to purchase your carrier oils, look for cold-pressed, expeller-pressed, unrefined or virgin oil.
 These are the least processed oils.
 Depending on what you plan to use your oils for will have a bearing on your decision.
-Unrefined is the best for therapeutically effective facial products.
+Unrefined is the best therapeutically effective facial products.
 Unrefined oils can be used for overall body products.

 When using essential oils in my products, I want the aroma of the oils to be dominant.
 In this case, it is best to use refined carrier oils as the aroma is less dominant.

-1. Allanblackia floribunda Butter
+Allanblackia floribunda Butter

 The Allanblackia butter is a genus of flowering plant in the Clusiaceae family.
-Allanblackia seed oil contains on average of 52-58% stearic acid, 39-45% oleic acid and 2-3% palmitic acid.
+Allanblackia seed oil contains an average of 52-58% stearic acid, 39-45% oleic acid and 2-3% palmitic acid.
 There are five species.
 It has similar characteristics to Shea butter, and meets the stringent outlines set by the cosmetic industry.
 The heated oil extracted from the seeds is used as a liniment to treat rheumatism, rubbed into sore joints, or dabbed on wounds and rashes.
 (2) The butter can be used alone or in products.
 Internally, it's been used in Africa to treat hypertension.
-Try the following blend with anti-inflammatory and analgesic essential oils known to be effective of joint and muscle pain.
+Try the following blend with anti-inflammatory and analgesic essential oils known to be effective for joint and muscle pain.
 This butter is used best for inflammatory issues.

 Pain Relief

-• One-ounce Allanblackia butter
+· One-ounce Allanblackia butter

-• 6 drops of Siberian Fir Abies sibirica
+· 6 drops of Siberian Fir Abies sibirica

-• 3 drops of Juniper Berry Juniperus communis
+· 3 drops of Juniper Berry Juniperus communis

-• 2 drops of Lemongrass Cymbopogon citratus
+· 2 drops of Lemongrass Cymbopogon citratus

-• 4 drops Lavender Lavendula angustifolia
+· 4 drops Lavender Lavendula angustifolia

 Blend your essential oils.
 Add the oils to the butter and mix well.
 Apply to achy joints 3-4 times a day.
 Store in closed glass container.

-2. Almond Prunus amygdalus var. dulcis Oil
+Almond Prunus amygdalus var. dulcis Oil

 Almond oil, known as Sweet Almond, is cold pressed, subsequently refined then mixed with a soft Shea stearine.
 It assists with protecting the moisture of the dermis.
 (3) Almond oil contains minerals and vitamins including A, B1, B2, B6 and Vitamin E. Sweet Almond is an emollient and has sclerosant properties.
 Based on research, it’s shown to ease itching from dry skin, smooth and rejuvenate the skin, as well as treat psoriasis and eczema.
 (4) Almond is especially effective on dry, aging skin.
 Wonderful on burns and inflammation.
 I find this works best as a base oil.